Congested Urban Networks Tend to Be Insensitive to Signal Settings: Implications for Learning-Based Control

-Here we show that the turning probability at intersections is also a key variable that significantly affects the MFD.
-Unfortunately, its impacts are not well understood in the literature. \cite{daganzo2011macroscopic} found the breakdown time for a one-way street network seems to be insensitive to the probability of turning, but \cite{gayah2014impacts} found that a fixed turning probability of 0.2 lead a one-way street network towards gridlock more quickly than with random turning.
-To make matters worse, existing MFD estimation methods are based on arterial corridors without turning movements, and have been used as an approximation to the MFD of the whole network.
-This implies assuming that turning movements do not affect the MFD, which is not the case as will be shown here.
+The lack of awareness of the \xx is having negative consequences on emerging control technologies, and preventing this is the main motivation of the paper.
+A case in point is deep reinforcement learning (DRL), where, we claim, potentially all training methods proposed to date are unable to learn effective control policies as soon as congestion appears on the network.
+In fact, two decades ago \cite{camponogara2003distributed} showed that training above the critical density the resulting DRL policies deteriorate significantly.
+While the current explanation of these observation is the potentially non-stationary and/or non-Markovian behavior of the environment \cite{choi2000hidden, da2006dealing}, here we posit that the congested network property\minor{,} and \textit{not} the particular DRL method used, is entirely to blame.

-We will see shortly see that a gap in the DRL literature appears to be a consistent analysis of the different aspects of large traffic flow networks that influence the performance of DRL methods.
-For example, it is not clear if and how network congestion levels affect the learning process, nor if other machine learning methods are effective, nor if current findings also apply to large networks.
-This paper is a step in this direction, where we examine the simplest possible DRL setup in order to gain some insight on how the optimal policy changes with respect to different configurations of the learning framework.
+We also show that the turning probability at intersections is also a key variable that significantly affects the MFD.
+Unfortunately, its impacts are not well understood in the literature as existing MFD estimation methods are based on arterial corridors without turning movements, and have been used as an approximation to the MFD of the whole network.
+This implies assuming that turning movements do not affect the MFD, which is not always the case. \cite{daganzo2011macroscopic} found the time for a one-way street network seems to be insensitive to the probability of turning, but \cite{jin2013kinematic} found random turning ratios lead to more symmetric traffic patterns and higher flow-rates, and \cite{gayah2014impacts} found that a fixed turning probability of 0.2 leads a one-way street network towards gridlock more quickly than with random turning.
+A recent study \cite{xu2020analytical} adopted a double-ring network approach to estimate analytically the impacts of turning on the MFD using the stochastic method of cuts.
+They found only slight variations in the MFD as a function of the turning probability.